tintoy/tintoy.io/_posts/2016-11-12-writing-a-terraform-provider.md

 Terraform does not attempt to make the configuration for each of its providers look the same (unlike, say, [Apache Libcloud](https://libcloud.apache.org/)).
 Instead, its focus is on providing a consistent model for _resource life-cycle_.

 So while it _can't_ provide you with a single configuration that you can deploy to either Azure or AWS, you _can_ create 2 configurations that will both exhibit the same behaviour (at a high level, at least).

+And the resource model is fairly simple - each resource implements the same 4-5 operations:

+* Create (create the resource)
+* Read (read the target resource's current state, and use it to update Terraform's state data)
+* Update (update the resource based on the current Terraform state data)
+* Delete (delete the resource)
+* Exists (check if the target resource currently exists)

+Terraform compares existing and target resource state, and decides which operations to invoke (and which resources to invoke them for).

 ## CloudControl's conceptual model